covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     }
     ```

     BaseAdapter is the superclass of different Adapters, but it's an abstract class.
 That means you have to provide concrete implementations for all abstract methods.
 That's why you see `getItem()` and `getId()` above.
-Although we don't use those two methods in our example we have to implement them. `getCount()` returen the size of the data.
+Although we don't use those two methods in our example we have to implement them. `getCount()` return the size of the data.
 The most important one is still `getView()`.
-Here instead of using layout resource file, we programically add layout widgets into the parent, and set it's properties. `GridView.LayoutParams()` creates an GridView.LayoutParams object that resides inside the parent view, which is a GridView in our case.
+Here instead of using layout resource file, we programmatically add layout widgets into the parent, and set it's properties. `GridView.LayoutParams()` creates an GridView.LayoutParams object that resides inside the parent view, which is a GridView in our case.

 5. Insert the following into menu_main.xml